 (a) Annual General Meeting

-Once in each calendar year an Annual General Meeting of the Association shall be held at such time and place as the Management Committee shall determine.
+Once in each calendar year an Annual General Meeting of the Association shall be held at such time and place as the Trustees shall determine.

-The secretary shall give at least twenty one clear days’ notice of the Annual General Meeting.
-The notice shall be given individually to members or posted in a conspicuous place or places in the area of benefit and/or advertised in a newspaper circulating in the area of benefit
+The Secretary shall give at least twenty one clear days’ notice of the Annual General Meeting.
+The notice shall be given individually to Members posted in a conspicuous place or places in the area of benefit and/or promoted electronically.

 The business of each Annual General Meeting shall be:

 - To receive the Annual Report of the Management Committee, which shall incorporate the accounts of the Association and give an account of the work of the Association and its activities during the preceding year;

 - To elect the Officers of the Association as below:

 - Elect up to twelve Members of the Management Committee

 - Consider any other business submitted in writing fourteen days before the meeting and printed on the agenda.